CoServ Electric Board Director Elections

 William Kollar

-Mrs. Sheffield gave the invocation.
+Mr. Ragsdale gave the invocation.

 Mr. Adair, as Secretary of the Company, certified that official notice of the meeting was delivered in a timely manner in accordance with the Company’s bylaws.

 Mrs. Sheffield introduced the Company’s directors to the Members.
-Mrs. Sheffield then introduced Donald R. Clary, Jr., as President and Chief Executive Officer of the Company.
+Mrs. Sheffield then introduced Mr. Kevin W. Haney, the Company’s general counsel with the law firm of McGinnis Lochridge LLP.

-President and Chief Executive Officer’s Remarks – Mr. Clary informed the Members that the board voted unanimously to retire $12 million in capital credits to Members in 2024, and the amount of each Member’s capital credit payment will appear as a credit on each Member’s August 2024 billing statement.
+Mrs. Sheffield announced that the Company’s board of directors recently voted unanimously to retire $12 million in capital credits to Members, and the amount of each Member’s capital credit payment will appear as a credit on each Member’s August 2025 billing statement.

 Voting FAQ